Education

 ‘Funding Students, Not Systems’

-In sum, Oklahoma’s political leaders, in a compromise plan which includes hefty spending hikes for public schools, have enacted universal school choice.
+In sum, Oklahoma’s political leaders, in a compromise plan that includes hefty spending hikes for public schools, have enacted universal school choice.
 Is there more work to be done?
 Yes.
 Eliminate the cap on the total amount of tax credits, for starters.6 But that’s a project for another day.
 Today we give thanks that, as Gov. Stitt put it, “we are building a foundation for funding students, not systems, in the state of Oklahoma.”

 And to think just a few short months ago Oklahoma parents were hoping for a program in which the government would deposit money into their education savings accounts.
-Instead, it turns out the government will deposit money into their checking accounts.
+Instead, it turns out the government will in effect deposit money into their checking accounts.
 Parents were hoping for a per-child amount of at least $3,850; instead, it will be up to $7,500.

 Understandably, many school-choice opponents are bewildered.
 “We don’t see the House Republicans’ education plan as a compromise,” the Stillwater News Press observed when the first round of legislation advanced in February.
 “It’s more like simply caving in to the whims of the wealthy school choice lobby.”